The Escape of the Seven: Development

-On February 24, an official with drama "7 Escape" revealed to Newsen, that the series is preparing for a second season.
+On February 24, 2023, it was revealed that the series was preparing for a second season.
+On October 13, 2023, it was announced that main director Jo Dong-min was leaving, and the second season would be directed by Oh Joon-hyuk, who also co-directed the first season.
+On December 29, 2023, it was announced that director Oh Song-hee would co-direct the second season with Oh Joon-hyuk.

 Filming

 On September 22, 2022, the cast was confirmed with the start of filming for the series.
+Filming for the first season ended on July 6, 2023.
+Filming for the second season began in July 2023.

 On December 5, 2022, the production company apologized for illegally parking a small car on the sidewalk and paid a fine to the Parking Management Division of the Administrative Support Bureau of the District Office.